magomimmo/modern-cljs/doc/tutorial-01.md

 You now need to edit `project.clj` to:

-* update source-paths of CLJ source code of the project;
+* update the source-paths of CLJ source code of the project;
 * add and configure [lein-cljsbuild][3] plugin in `project.clj`.

 Here is the original leiningen generated `project.clj`